h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 > Add term "historic RADIUS/TLS" as it is simpler than more awkward "6614 or 7360".
 >
 > Re-add ALPN "radius/1.0" based on comments from Heikki.
 It signals that the system is ALPN-capable, among other.

+draft-ietf-radext-radiusv11-03

+>  Rename to "RADIUS ALPN and removing MD5"
+>
+> Add a few things missed when re-adding "radius/1.0"
+>
+> Clarify wording in a number of places.

 --- back